anastasimars/ToDoList/README.md

 * Mark tasks and subtasks as completed
 * Edit existing tasks and subtasks
 * Delete tasks and subtasks
-* Tasks and subtasks are stored in a MySQL database
+* Tasks and subtasks are stored in a PostgreSQL database
 * API documentation with Swagger
 * Unit tests with Spock